Open Accessibility Menu

 Coronary artery disease is a common heart condition, caused by a buildup of plaque in the heart’s arteries.
 Plaque collects slowly over time, long before there are any symptoms of disease.

-What does calcium have to do with artery disease?
-While coronary plaque itself is not detectable on a CT scan, calcium, a mineral often present in the plaque (along with fats and other substances) is detectable.
-The test can, therefore, help diagnose early coronary artery disease, identify patients at risk, and help guide preventive measures such as lifestyle changes or medications.
+Coronary artery calcium scoring can, therefore, help diagnose early coronary artery disease, identify patients at risk and help guide preventive measures such as lifestyle changes or medications.

 A Surprise Finding

 To further assess Betty’s risk, Dr. Deucher ordered a treadmill stress test.
-A stress test evaluates how the heart functions under physical exertion by monitoring heart rate, blood pressure, and electrical activity while the patient walks or runs on a treadmill.
+A stress test evaluates how the heart functions under physical exertion by monitoring heart rate, blood pressure and electrical activity while the patient walks or runs on a treadmill.
 Betty didn’t pass the stress test, so she then needed a heart catheterization.
-In this procedure, a thin, flexible tube is inserted into a blood vessel and guided to the heart to diagnose and assess the severity of cardiovascular conditions by taking images and measuring pressures inside the heart and its arteries.
+In this procedure, a thin, flexible tube is inserted into a blood vessel and guided to the heart to assess the severity of cardiovascular conditions by taking images and measuring pressures inside the heart and its arteries.

-Rehab For a Dream Vacation
+Rehab for a Dream Vacation

-Betty is also grateful to her cardiologist, who listened to and acted on Betty’s instincts.
-“Dr. Deucher supported me when I was my own advocate,” she recalls, “He easily could have said ‘You're okay; you have no symptoms; I'll see you back in a year.”
+Betty also is grateful to her cardiologist, who listened to and acted on Betty’s instincts.
+“Dr. Deucher supported me when I was my own advocate,” she recalls, “He easily could have said ‘You're okay; you have no symptoms; I'll see you back in a year.’”
 Instead, she says he stood behind her desire to dig deeper.

-Should You Ask About Your Calcium Score?
+Should You Ask About Your Cardiac Calcium Score?

 Dr. Deucher explains that other, more extensive and expensive tests are not always appropriate or covered by insurance for patients with only intermediate risk.
-He describes the typical calcium score patient as someone with a family history of heart disease, a smoker, or someone with high blood pressure, diabetes, or other conditions that put them at risk.
+He describes the typical calcium score patient as someone with a family history of heart disease, a smoker or someone with high blood pressure, diabetes or other conditions that put them at risk.
 The test results give him an idea of whether the patient has any plaque—and if so, how much—at that moment in time.
 Most importantly, the information is actionable.
 It can indicate the need for further testing, as in Betty’s case, or other adjustments like lifestyle modification or medications.

 Betty encourages other at-risk patients to ask their own doctors about the test.
 “Please don't hesitate.
 It saved my life,” Betty says.
-She would also encourage others to turn to Southwest General for their cardiac care.
-“Everybody is so helpful,” she says, “from the nurses and the staff who saw me through my recovery after the open heart surgery … everybody was right there asking me “What do you need?
+She also encourages others to turn to Southwest General for their cardiac care.
+“Everybody is so helpful,” she says, “from the nurses and the staff who saw me through my recovery after the open-heart surgery … everybody was right there asking me, ’What do you need?
 What can we do for you?
 How can we help you?’
 It was a wonderful experience.”